-In our guide today, we will be discussing everything you need to know about Shopify and WordPress giving you all the key aspects of each platform and why you should choose one over the other for your online store.
+In this guide, we will be discussing everything you need to know about Shopify and WordPress giving you all the key aspects of each platform and why you should choose one over the other for your online store.

 With many valuable features offered in both WordPress and Shopify, it may be hard to choose between the two for your eCommerce website – but after reading our guide, we hope you can make a much more informed decision.